Sorry, this program is not available for local students.

 Please contact us for more information.

-Graduate with a career focused degree that also gives you the fundamentals in engineering.
+Graduate with a career focussed degree that also gives you the fundamentals in engineering.

 Bridge clinical medicine and the technology that supports it and help people affected by health conditions.
 Studying biomedical engineering at RMIT offers the following benefits:

 With at least 12 weeks of industry placements undertaken locally or internationally, you’ll be work-ready when you graduate.
 There are also opportunities to tackle research projects in partnership with industry, like the Engineers Without Borders Challenge Scholarship.

 A next-generation degree